latifizadehhabib/Bayesian-Multi-Algorithm-Causal-Network-Inference-BaMANI-/README.md

 If you are trying to run the code and it's still facing an issue running it even though you installed pandas and dagma libraries, you need to follow these steps:

 “Please note that I added this commented line on run_algorithm_directed.R.

-# REPLACE THE PATH TO PYTHON TO WHERE IT IS LOCATED ON YOUR COMPUTER
-     # use_python("C:/Users/GON/AppData/Local/Programs/Python/Python310/python.exe", required = TRUE)

 1. Open "run_algorithm_directed.R" file
 2. Uncomment this line
+      # use_python("C:/Users/GON/AppData/Local/Programs/Python/Python310/python.exe", required = TRUE)
-3. Change the path to where python.exe is located on your computer
+4. Change the path to where python.exe is located on your computer
-4. Restart R Studio and run”
+5. Restart R Studio and run”
 """
 -------------------------------------------------